 - Treat my emails before working on my files

 - Treat my emails after finalizing my tasks

 Even before the time spent on my emails reduces, and even before measuring, if I apply (or not) the chosen behaviors, then I will know that my goal will be achieved (or not).

 Behaviors are the way to get to the goal, it’s the controllable part of the goal.

 Proactively monitor daily performance

 It’s the same for everyday performance.
 If you want to achieve 150 sales per month and you measure, every month, the number of sales made, you will only have information after what happened in the month.
 If the result is not achieved, you may wait the next month to determine if the trend continues and if you catch up (or not) on your sells.
-If necessary, you will conduct an investigation to determine the causes and put a plan of action.
+As necessary, you will conduct an investigation to determine the causes and put a plan of action.
 By measuring the most impactful behavior for your sales, such as the time spent with clients by representatives (80%), you will be able to quickly determine if your goals will be achieved.

 After setting SMART goals, you need to develop an action plan to achieve them, with predictive measures based on behaviors.
 Operational management, based on performance indicators to be achieved, also requires predictive measures, if you want to control your performance and not follow it..